-Constructing or replacing a fence in Stonnington may require a building permit or a planning permit.
+If you're building or replacing a fence in Stonnington, you might need a building permit or planning permit.

-- any fence being used as a swimming pool safety barrier (regardless of height)
+- any fence of any height used as a swimming pool safety barrier

-- any masonry, concrete or similar material front or side street fence over 1.2 metres in height
+- any masonry, concrete or similar material front or side street fence over 1.2 metres high

-- any retaining wall that is not associated with other building work or with protection of adjoining property
+- any retaining wall not associated with other building work or protecting adjoining property

 - any fence height greater than the heights listed below.

-A building permit is not required to construct a timber, paling or 'colorbond' fence provided:
+You don't need a building permit to build a timber, paling or 'colorbond' fence, provided:

-- the height of the side and rear boundary fence is not more than 2 metres (where the height of the side boundary fences within 3 metres of the front title boundary is not more than 1.5 metres)
+- the height of the side and rear boundary fence is not over 2 metres (where the height of the side boundary fences within 3 metres of the front title boundary is not over 1.5 metres)

-- the height the front fence within 3 metres of the front tile boundary is not more than 1.5 metres or 2 metres for a declared road (a “declared road” means a freeway or an arterial road within the meaning of the Road Management Act 2004)
+- the height the front fence within 3 metres of the front tile boundary is not over 1.5 metres or 2 metres for a declared road (a 'declared road' means a freeway or arterial road within the Road Management Act 2004)

-- the height of the side street fence is not more than 1.5 metres
+- the height of the side street fence is not over 1.5 metres

 - the height of the corner fences are restricted to a maximum of 1 metre when built within 9 metres of street alignments

-- It doesn’t form part of a safety barrier for a swimming pool, spa or an outdoor play space associated with a children's service.
+- it doesn’t form part of a safety barrier for a swimming pool, spa or an outdoor play space linked with a children's service.

-- No part of a retaining wall (for example the footing or excavation) may cross the title boundary.
+- no part of a retaining wall (e.g. the footing or excavation) may cross the title boundary

-- All fence structures, including footings must be located within the property where the works are being carried out.
+- all fence structures, including footings, must sit within the property where the works are carried out.

-We can provide your neighbour’s contact details(PDF, 168KB) to discuss these matters.
+We can provide your neighbour’s contact details(PDF, 168KB) to talk about these matters.

-If you’re having a fencing dispute with your neighbour we aren’t able to intervene.
-You can contact the Victorian Government’s Dispute Settlement Centre for assistance.
+You can contact the Victorian Government’s Dispute Settlement Centre for help.